Wealth Management

 Senior Tax Accountant

-Job Title: Senior Tax Accountant Location (Hybrid): West Hollywood, CA / Nashville, TN Job Type: Full-time Compensation: $75,000 - $120,000 base salary + discretionary bonus Description: We are working with a well-renowned business management firm serving high-net-worth clients in the sports and entertainment industry.
-They provide comprehensive financial and advisory services such as accounting, tax, tour management and wealth management.
-They create a financial foundation and path to sustain growth and stability which allows their clients to focus on their fullest professional and personal goals.
-Responsibilities: Prepare individual, corporate, trust, fiduciary, exempt, and various other tax returns on both the federal and state level Look over the preparation of quarterly tax projections as well as quarterly and annual payroll tax returns Calculate and distribute W-2s and 1099s Assist the Tax Manager with coordinating audits, creating/dissolving entities, and engaging in tax-related training with staff-accountants Report directly to the Tax Director.
-Qualifications: BS in Accounting, Finance, or Economics Experience working with High-Net-Worth Individuals and providing financial/tax services At least 3 years of experience overseeing multiple projects simultaneously Experience working in a business management firm, public accounting firm, or withing the entertainment industry Preferred: MS in Taxation *Active CPA required in California or Tennessee*
+Job Title: Senior Tax Accountant Location (Hybrid): West Hollywood, CA / Nashville, TN Job Type: Full-time Compensation: $75,000 - $120,000 base salary + discretionary bonus About Our Client: Join a prestigious business management firm renowned for serving high-net-worth clients in the sports and entertainment industry.
+Our client offers a full suite of financial and advisory services, including accounting, tax, tour management, and wealth management.
+Their mission is to build a solid financial foundation for their clients, enabling them to achieve their professional and personal aspirations.
+Key Responsibilities: Tax Preparation: Handle individual, corporate, trust, fiduciary, exempt, and various other tax returns at both federal and state levels.
+Tax Projections: Oversee the preparation of quarterly tax projections and payroll tax returns.
+Document Management: Calculate and distribute W-2s and 1099s.
+Audit Coordination: Assist the Tax Manager with audits, entity creation/dissolution, and tax-related training for staff accountants.
+Direct Reporting: Report directly to the Tax Director.
+Qualifications: Educational Background: BS in Accounting, Finance, or Economics.
+Experience: Proven experience working with high-net-worth individuals and providing financial/tax services.
+Minimum of 3 years managing multiple projects simultaneously.
+Industry Knowledge: Experience in a business management firm, public accounting firm, or within the entertainment industry.
+Preferred Qualifications: Advanced Degree: MS in Taxation.
+Certification: Active CPA required in California or Tennessee.
+Ready to take your career to the next level?
+Apply now and become a part of this dynamic team, where your expertise will help shape the financial futures of some of the most influential figures in sports and entertainment!

 US$75000 - US$120000 per year